Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Viscous linear analysis

 \subsubsection{Spurious eigenmodes}

-Two numerically-computed eigenmodes representing the viscous spurious eigenmodes are shown in figure \ref{fig:viscous_spurious}.
-These eigenmodes clearly have non-physical features in their spatial structures, exemplified by irregularly fast oscillations that alternate at every collocation point.
-It is apparent that they are physically insignificant and therefore we do not make an in-depth analysis on them.
+Two numerically computed eigenmodes that represent the viscous spurious eigenmodes are shown in figure \ref{fig:viscous_spurious}.
+We have not observed any signs of convergence up to $M=400$.
+These eigenmodes are not spatially resolved, as evidenced by irregularly fast oscillations that alternate at every collocation point.
+It is apparent that they are neither analytically nor physically meaningful.
+Therefore, we will not perform an in-depth analysis of them.